What your family might need

 It can be a good idea to think about updating your life insurance policy if:

-If you aren’t able to update your life insurance policy then you might be able to find a policy with a different provider that suits your new situation better.
+If you are not able to update your existing policy, you may be able to find a policy with a different provider that better suits your new situation.
 It’s always a good idea to get a personalised quote to see if your current insurance is the best option that’s available to you.

-If you have a more complex condition and you’re finding it difficult to get a price online, a broker or advisor can help you find a provider that will cover you.
-We work with life insurance advisors LifeSearch who can help you find a life insurance policy if you have a pre-existing medical condition that means you can’t be insured online.
+If you have a more complex condition and you’re finding it difficult to get a price online, a broker or adviser – such as our partner LifeSearch - can help you find a provider that will cover you.

-You can end up paying more for your pre-existing life insurance because of this risk.
+You can end up paying more because of this risk.
 But it’s important to declare any pre-existing medical conditions when taking out life insurance because if you don’t, your insurer can refuse to pay out for any claims.
+Answer copy

-If you aren’t able to work because of an illness or injury – which then means you’re unable to afford your monthly life insurance payments – then a waiver of premium could mean you’ll be covered during this time.
+If you are not able to work because of an illness or injury – which then means you’re unable to afford your monthly life insurance payments – a waiver of premium could mean you’ll be covered during this time.

 This will need to be added to your policy as an additional level of cover and it will need to be taken out from the start of your life insurance policy.